carlegbert/emitter/README.md

 ### `emit(eventName: String|number, ...args: any)`

 Takes an eventName, which ideally should be a string or a number, and any number of additional arguments.
 Will call all of the event handlers registered at `eventName` and pass them `...args`, in the order they were registered.
-If any registered events throw an error, a new error will be thrown after all registered events have been called.
+If any registered handlers throw an error, a new error will be thrown after all registered events have been called.

 ### `on(eventName: String|number, fn: function)`